DFS Investors Have Opportunity to Lead Discover Financial Services Securities Fraud Lawsuit

-LOS ANGELES, Sept.
-29, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Discover Financial Services ("Discover" or the "Company") (NYSE: DFS).
+LOS ANGELES, Oct.
+4, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Discover Financial Services ("Discover" or the "Company") (NYSE: DFS).

 Class Period: February 21, 2019 – August 14, 2023